-Block 67 is the Creative Foundation’s studio space at 67 Tontine Street, the base for a new and exciting programme of workshops, talks and events that embrace exploration, play and creativity.
+Block 67 is the Creative Foundation’s studio space at 67 Tontine Street, the base for an exciting programme of artist led workshops, talks and events that embrace exploration, play and creativity.
 Block 67 encourages individuality, imagination and the exchange of ideas in a stimulating, supportive and fun environment.
 Working with artists from an array of disciplines Block 67 presents a programme of family drop in workshops, school workshops, artist talks and workshops responding to Folkestone Quarterhouse’s festivals, Folkestone Book Festival and Folkestone Triennial.

 For more more information please contact Tania McCormack at firstname.lastname@example.org or call 01303 769241

 Upcoming Events at Block 67 in 2017